fitzss/ProjectP/README.md

 # Pillur
 A project that encompasses a Counterfactual book of fundamental physics and gives way to emphasizing a new way of programming.

-Providing an improved theory of development (based on Popper’s) and testing (based on Deutsch's),
+Providing an improved theory of software development (based on Popper’s) and testing (based on Deutsch's),

 which allows various simplifications,